adeslatt/post-rmats-single-run/README.md

 But to analyze and even classify the separate files and their membership, we have to do the work.

+## Skipped Exon (SE)

+From rMATS documentation, we learn the SE event: exonStart_0base exonEnd upstreamES upstreamEE downstreamES downstreamEE The inclusion form (IJC) includes the target exon (exonStart_0base, exonEnd)

-The script `prepareSEfiles.sh` takes the output from supplied single run rMATS analyses and makes `4` matricies:
+The script `[prepareSEfiles.sh](https://github.com/adeslatt/post-rmats-single-run/bin/prepareSEfiles.sh)` takes the output from supplied single run rMATS analyses and makes `4` matricies using two awk scripts:
+* make_se.awk
+* make_se_bed.awk

 * `SE.SJC.matrix.txt` - the matrix with the normalized IDs based upon the non-redundant union of all the SE events in supplied files and counts for the skipped exon junctions
 * `SE.SJC.w.coordinates.matrix.txt` - containing the coordinates for the exon in question, with upstream and downstream exon coordinates